jcaip/jcaip.github.io/_posts/2019-04-04-Building-R.md

 ## Stuff you should know

-This section is meant as a brief introduction to some of the machinery we'll use, so feel free to skip it.
+This section is meant as a brief review of some of the tools we'll use in our construction.
+Feel free to skip it if you're already comfortable with the subject.

+I'm going to assume that the reader is familiar with first order logic.

+A set is basically some collection.

+Cartesian product

+a relation is a subset of the cartesian product

-TODO: write about sets, relations, first-order logic, equivalence relations and classes.
+equivalence relations is transitive reflexive and symmetric

+equivalence classes can be represented by any element in the class.

-**Note:** All the axes you see should have arrows, but I couldn't figure out how to do it in matplotlib.
+**Note:** All the axes you see should have arrows, but I couldn't figure out how to do it properly in matplotlib, so just imagine them.

 # The Naturals: $\mathbb{N}$

-Unfortunately this part is much less visual, so there's no pretty pictures.
+Unfortunately this part is much less visual, but it gets better later on.

 The naturals are defined by a 3-tuple $(\mathbb{N}, 0, S)$ that satisfies the 5 **Peanno Axioms**.
 1. $\mathbb{N}$ is a set and $0 \in \mathbb{N}$